mach-composer/mach-composer-cli/docs/src/howto/ci/github.md

 # Deploy using GitHub Actions
-This section will describe how to setup your CI/CD pipeline using GitHub Actions including some examples.
+This section will describe how to set up your CI/CD pipeline using GitHub Actions including some examples.

-!!! tip "Github Actions is the preferred CI/CD platform for MACH composer"
+!!! tip "GitHub Actions is the preferred CI/CD platform for MACH composer"
-    While any CI/CD platform can run MACH composer, our examplesand tooling will focus around GitHub Actions, as this is the preferred platform for many of our clients, and provides the best developer experience.
+    While any CI/CD platform can run MACH composer, our examples and tooling will focus around GitHub Actions, as this is the preferred platform for many of our clients, and provides the best developer experience.

     In case you use a different CI/CD solution, take the below pipelines as examples.
 Essentially, a CI/CD pipeline should run a combination of the `mach-composer plan` and `mach-composer apply` commands.